On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients

 Implementing the strategy sketched above requires gathering a number of intermediate results.
-Several are inspired from the chapter in \cite{Knapp} on Langland's classification of tempered representations.
+Several are inspired from the chapter in \cite{Knapp} on the Langlands classification of tempered representations.
 Here is a more detailed outline of the article. \\

-\textbf{Section 2:} The first part includes a discussion of the $(\mathfrak{g},K)$-module version of Schur's lemma (Theorem \ref{Schur}).
-In the second part, we recall the result of Harish-Chandra establishing that smooth, $Z(\mathfrak{g}_{\mathbb{C}})$-finite, $K$-finite, square-integrable functions on reductive groups are smooth vectors in the right-regular representation (Theorem \ref{garsmooth}).
+\textbf{Section~\ref{sec:2}:} The first part includes a discussion of the $(\mathfrak{g},K)$-module version of the Schur lemma (Corollary~\ref{Schur}).
+In the second part, we recall the result of Harish-Chandra establishing that smooth, $\mathrm{Z}(\mathfrak{g}_{\mathbb{C}})$-finite, $K$-finite, square-integrable functions on reductive groups are smooth vectors in the right-regular representation (Theorem~\ref{smoothvector}).
 As a consequence, we prove that, on such a function, the action of $\mathfrak{g}$ through differentiation is the same as the action of the Lie algebra through the right-regular representation (Proposition \ref{skewinv}).
-After stating the basic facts on parabolically induced representations that we need, we discuss Casselman's version of Frobenius's reciprocity (Theorem \ref{Frobenius}). \\
+After stating the basic facts on parabolically induced representations that we need, we discuss Casselman's version of the Frobenius reciprocity (Theorem \ref{Frobenius}). \\